 What is the best way to breathe when I feel anxious or panicky?

 Avoid deep breaths!
 Rather try to just breathe intentionally in and out at a normal or shallow rate, as this can increase carbon dioxide levels and reduce distressing symptoms.
+Then very gradually focus on making your in and out breathe equal and even in length.

 Visit www.caroline-king.co.uk